Please read the

 These are the ten papers I'm currently most proud of—some because the problems are cool, some because the proofs are elegant, and some just because they required a lot of hard work.
 These are not necessarily my most cited papers, or the papers for which I am best known.
 My taste may be different from yours.
 For that matter, my taste now may be different from my taste five years ago, or five years from now.

 Over the years I have developed the habit of reading (or at least trying to read) the original works describing classical geometric, topological, and algorithmic results.
-This is a practie I strongly recommend.
-Most of these old papers are surprisingly readable, except for the barrier of reading a foreign language.
+This is a practice I strongly recommend.
+Most of these old papers are surprisingly readable, if you can overcome the language barrier.
 (To quote Doctor Strange: I'm fluent in Google Translate.
 Sadly, Google Translate is not fluent in 18th century academic Latin.)
-And these old works offer surprising insights into the mathematical and personal character of their authors.
-The following papers grew directly out of this historical pursuit; each paper directly builds on, extends, or improves a result that was at least 95 years old at the time the paper was written.
+These old works also offer surprising insights into the mathematical and personal character of their authors.
+The following papers grew directly out of this historical pursuit; each paper directly builds on, extends, or improves a result that was at least 75 years old at the time the paper was written.

 Computational topology is a rapidly maturing research area at the